 - Internal computer and GPS

 Mechanical breakdown insurance strictly covers internal systems and components.
-It does not cover damage resulting from an accident, nor does it cover exterior damage.
+It does not cover damage resulting from an accident — that is covered by a full coverage auto insurance policy — nor does it cover exterior damage.
+Car repair insurance also typically doesn’t cover general maintenance, wear and tear, neglect or tire issues.

 Despite the term “breakdown,” mechanical breakdown insurance is not the same thing as roadside assistance.
 It won’t cover towing if you break down on the side of the road.
 However, if your car broke down because of engine failure or transmission issues, mechanical breakdown insurance would help cover the cost of repairs at an auto body shop.